nicoleloison/513project/nicole_server/README.md

         io.emit('update', users);});

-    User asks an item to another user: input : 'ask' and id(email) and names output : 'ask' and the room id socket.on('ask', function (room, email, item, email2 ) {
+    User asks an item to another user: input : 'askforLaundry' and id(email) and names output : 'message' in the room booleans success or not socket.on('ask', function (room, email, item, email2 ) {
         io.sockets.in(room).emit('ask', 'email item email2' );//HERE I'M NOT SURE AT ALL});